GuilleDiaz7/Useful-R-Resources/README.md

 3. Pipe operator %>%: **CTRL** + **SHIFT** + **m**
 4. This operator ~: **ALT GR** + **4** + **SPACE**.

+## Git and GitHub
+1. A wonderful book to show how to use Git and GitHub to R users: [link](https://happygitwithr.com/index.html).
+2. A nice interactive website to learn Git branching: [link](https://learngitbranching.js.org/?locale=es_ES).

 ## Data Wrangling

 ### Tidyverse